Adi-19/CovidWizard/README.md

 CovidWizard is a webapp solution for giving insights to the healthcare workers.

+## Overview

+This challenge presents a curated collection of datasets from global sources and asks to model solutions for the below key tasks that were developed and evaluated by a global frontline of healthcare providers, hospitals, suppliers, and policymakers.

+## Task

+Propose and build a solution that can help identify, predict and address pain points similar, but not limited to the sample ideas listed below:

+- Predict the following:
+  - Populations that have the highest risk of contracting Covid-19.
+  - Possible severity of illness in a particular patient/demographic.

+- Identify the following:
+  - Incidence of Covid-19 infection among cancer patients.
+  - How the implementation of strategies impacts rates of Covid-19 infection?

 ## Installation

 Install the required Python packages from requirements.txt.